marvokdolor/100-days-of-code/r2-log.md

 ### R2D14 - 12/05/18
 - Started and completed Palindrome Checker
 - Started and completed Roman Numeral Converter
+- Started and completed Caesar's Cipher and modified it to allow the user to provide a rotation number

 ### R2D15 - 12/06/18